 This portable tabletop grill comes ready to use right out of the box with no assembly necessary.
 The easy knob ignition allows for a quick flame and a temperature that’s easy to control (there are two heat zones).
 The grill is also equipped with cast iron grates, a griddle, and stove grates if you want to swap out your surfaces depending on what you’re cooking.
 With 225 square inches of cooking space, you’ve got plenty of room to whip up a hearty meal for four or more people.

 The grease management system also makes it super safe and easy to clean up.
-Reviewers love how easy it is to maintain and clean as well as the durable cast iron grates.
+Reviewers love how easy it is to maintain and clean as well as the durable cast-iron grates.

-Dimensions: 21.1 x 18.31 x 16.8 inches | Weight: 30 pounds | Fuel type: Propane
+Dimensions: 21.1 x 18.31 x 16.8 inches | Weight: 30 pounds | Fuel Type: Propane

-Best Propane: Weber Q1200 Liquid Propane Grill
+Best Propane: Weber Q 1200 Portable Gas Grill

 No assembly required